tylerlrhodes/blog2/content/posts/Girard-Triangular-Desire-Notes.md

 lines of "I just want the cookie because it tastes good, not because the Cookie Monster suggested this desire to me."

-Girard states unequivocally that novelistic works of genius have one goal contained within: the ...
+Girard states that the novelist's fundamental concern is not the creation of characters but the revelation of metaphysical desire.

 DDATN hints at this deductive process to come, sketching the framework of analysis which will be used in *Violence and the Sacred.*